-When is Boxing Day?
+When Is Boxing Day?

-|2017||Tuesday, December 26|
+|2020||Saturday, December 26|

-|2018||Wednesday, December 26|
+|2021||Sunday, December 26|

-|2019||Thursday, December 26|
+|2022||Monday, December 26|

-Why Is It Called Boxing Day?
+What Is Boxing Day?

+Boxing Day is a centuries’ old gift-giving day that originated in Britain.
 Yes, boxes are a big part of Boxing Day traditions!

 One of the earliest records of these box gifts dates from 1663.
 In an entry in his diary, English Parliamentarian Samuel Pepys writes that he sent a coach and messenger to his shoemaker to deliver “something to the boys’ box against Christmas” in addition to funds to cover his bill.

+Sporting events have taken place on Boxing Day for centuries.
+However, pugilism—fighting with gloved fists (boxing!)—is not normally one of them.
 Foxhunting was once a tradition among wealthy British on Boxing Day.
 In 2004, however, laws prohibited hunting with foxes and allowed hunts only in modified form.

 Boxing Day Trivia & Lore